Catel/Catel.Docs/src/vnext/content/reference/Catel.Core/Catel/Services/ILocationService.md

 #### Remarks

 This is convenience property that internally calls GetCurrentLocation.
-Note that the services inside Catel do not support [INotifyPropertyChanged](#), thus you cannot subscribe to changes of this property.
+Note that the services inside Catel do not support, thus you cannot subscribe to changes of this property.
 Instead, subscribe to the LocationChanged event.

 ## Events

 ### LocationChanged

 Occurs when the current location has changed.

 ## Methods